ibexa/documentation-user/docs/recent_activity/recent_activity.md

 ## User profile

-A user profile displays recent activity from this user.
+A user profile displays recent activity from this user (only if current user has permission to see own or other user activity log).

 !["Recent activity" in user profile](img/recent_activity_user_profile.png)